linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 - **Conference in Cannes,  France (January 1922)**
   - Discussions focused on restructuring Germany's reparation payments.
   - A temporary compromise was reached:
-	- The Reparations Commission reduced the [[Notes on Currency Swaps|debt service]] bill by 75% for the year.
+	- The Reparations Commission reduced the [debt service](../../../Financial%20Engineering/Notes%20on%20Currency%20Swaps.md) bill by 75% for the year.
 	- Conditions included new taxes,  reduced spending,  and granting the Reichsbank independence.
   - **Symbolic Concessions**
 	- The agreed taxes were insufficient to close the budget deficit.